usnistgov/metaschema-xslt/README.md

 Email w e n d e l l (dot) p i e z (at) n i s t (dot) g o v.

-This initiative spins off from and supports the ITL/CSD [Metaschema](https://pages.nist.gov/metaschema) Project, originally and currently being developed in support of OSCAL, the [Open Security Controls Assessment Language](https://pages.nist.gov/OSCAL).
+As this initiative spins off from and supports the ITL/CSD [Metaschema](https://pages.nist.gov/metaschema) Project, originally and currently being developed in support of OSCAL, the [Open Security Controls Assessment Language](https://pages.nist.gov/OSCAL), feedback on this project will be gratefully received in those forums.

 For OSCAL-related discussions see the [OSCAL Site](https://pages.nist.gov/OSCAL/contribute).